-He stared at the painting.
+He stared at the painting, cold horror curdling in his gut.
 ‘You sacrificed a person!?’

 ‘Sorry.
 I should’ve known better than to assume.’

 ‘Yes you should have,’ Salazar snapped.
 ‘You do not understand the magnitude of the sacrifice.
 Even I didn’t until after I’d done it.
-I and my daughter searched for many years for an artefact rumoured to be able to cheat the laws of death and enable us to speak with her again.
+My daughter and I searched for many years for an artefact rumoured to be able to cheat the laws of death and enable us to speak with her again.
 I never found it.
-I was forced to give up when I became too old hunt for it, but my daughter had not before I died.
+I was forced to give up when I became too old to hunt for it, but my daughter had not before I died.
 It is possible she was successful, but I would not know either way.
 That sacrifice defined the rest of the lives of myself and my daughter in one way, then the rest of our descendants in another.
-If you take anything from that, then realise the kind of effect blood magic can have.’
+If you take anything from that, let it be the realisation of the kind of effect blood magic can have on your life.’

 ‘How does it work?’
 Harry asked.

 ‘Blood is the most potent magical medium, personal and puissant.
 Blood magic makes use of it as a conduit through which to perform otherwise impossible feats.’